TAD: A RETROSPECTIOVE | BY THOMAS ANDREW DOYLE

 Guitarist Thorstensen left in 1994, reducing the band to a trio after recording “Live Alien Broadcasts,” a live-in-the-studio look back over their career that was released by Futurist Records in 1995.
 They also secured a second major-label recording contract with Elektra subsidiary EastWest, which released Infrared Riding Hood later in 1995.
 The final single release by the band was on Amphetamine Reptile Records in 1998 and was shortly followed by the band breaking up in 1999.

-Tad Doyle formed a new group, “Hog Molly,” that released an album called Kung-Fu Cocktail Grip in 2001.
+Tad Doyle formed a new group, “Hog Molly,” that released an album entitled Kung-Fu Cocktail Grip in 2001.

-Currently, Doyle is playing in “Brothers of the Sonic Cloth,” with his wife Peggy and they have released a split 10″ with Mico de Noche on Violent Hippy Records.
-BOTSC have toured the U.S. West coast in 2011 and are recording their full length debut LP to be released in 2013.
+Currently, Doyle has a new record out on Yuggoth Records entitled INCINERATION CEREMONY and is playing in “Brothers of the Sonic Cloth,” with his wife Peggy and they have released a full length record with Neurot Recordings in 2015 and split 10″ with Mico de Noche on Violent Hippy Records.
+BOTSC have toured the U.S. West coast in 2011 and Europe in 2015 are currently on indefinite hiatus.